Health Education Program

 About our educators

-We employ and train a team of health educators, who collectively speak over 20 languages and understand the challenges of migrating and settling in Australia, and strongly believe that every woman should have equal opportunities to access health information and learn about the services available to them.
+We employ and train a workforce of health educators across the state and country.
+Our Victorian team collectively speaks over and understands the challenges of migrating and settling in Australia.
+We strongly believe that every woman, non-binary and gender diverse person should have equal opportunities to access health information and learn about the services available to them.
 You can learn more about our health educators on the staff page.

 Our health educators receive ongoing professional development training provided by health experts in Victoria and Australia.
 Unlike interpreters, whose role is to convey the words of others from one language to another, health educators can immediately and directly explain, clarify and answer questions that women may have about health topics.